ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

   PTCH2SRV_* and RLL2SRV_* gains)
 - when hovering the nose of the aircraft will try to point up for "level" flight
-- when in fixed wing flight nose of the aircraft will try to point forward for "level" flight
+- when in fixed wing flight the nose of the aircraft will try to point forward for "level" flight

 Orientation